Carmarthen Quins RFC

 Carmarthen Quins Rugby Football Club (Clwb Rygbi Cwins Caerfyrddin) are one of two Welsh rugby union clubs based in Carmarthen in West Wales, the other being Carmarthen Athletic.

-They currently play in the Welsh Premier Division and are a feeder club for the Scarlets regional team.
+They currently play in the Super Rygbi Cymru and are a feeder club for the Scarlets regional team.

 Club history

 During the 2005–06 season Carmarthen Quins were relegated from the Welsh Premier Division and placed in Division One West, making a return to the Premier league after winning the West league in 2008–09.
 Carmarthen were to face Blackwood, winners of Division One East in a play-off for promotion; but because Blackwood's ground was deemed not to meet WRU standards for the Premier league, the game was forfeited.